Dental Implants London

 Why consider Dental Implants?

 Do you have missing teeth?
-If you do then dental implants could be an alternative for you.
+If you do then dental implants in London could be an alternative for you.
 If you don’t replace missing teeth then over a period of time your gums and bone can resorb where the tooth is missing, this means that in the future if you decided you wanted to have an implant it may either be very difficult or you may need some form of bone grafting in order to rebuild the bone.